Faith. Service. Law.

 The single most common error in the existing online inventory of “best theology master’s programs” is conflating the Th.M. with the M.T.S.
 They are not the same degree, they do not occupy the same place in the credential ladder, and they are not aimed at the same audience.

 The Th.M.
-(Master of Theology), the S.T.M.
-(Master of Sacred Theology), and the S.T.L.
-(Licentiate of Sacred Theology) are post-M.Div. research master’s degrees.
-They require a completed M.Div., or a B.D., or a Roman Catholic S.T.B., or a recognized international equivalent first-cycle theological qualification, for enrollment.
+(Master of Theology) and the S.T.M.
+(Master of Sacred Theology) are post-M.Div. research master’s degrees.
+They require a completed M.Div., or a B.D., or a recognized international equivalent first-cycle theological qualification, for enrollment.
 They build on prior theological graduate work.
-The Association of Theological Schools’ Standard 4.10 puts it directly: the Th.M./S.T.M. is “an advanced, academically oriented, master’s degree for people who already have a Master of Divinity degree or other graduate theological degree providing equivalent academic background. … Since it builds upon a previous master’s degree, this degree may require as few as 24 semester credits or equivalent units.”
+The Association of Theological Schools’ Master of Theology standard puts it directly: the Th.M./S.T.M. is “an advanced, academically oriented, master’s degree for people who already have a Master of Divinity degree or other graduate theological degree providing equivalent academic background. … Since it builds upon a previous master’s degree, this degree may require as few as 24 semester credits or equivalent units.”

 The M.T.S.
 (Master of Theological Studies) and the M.A.R.
 (Master of Arts in Religion) are first graduate theology degrees.
 They are typically two-year stand-alone academic master’s degrees that anyone with a bachelor’s in any field can enter—a bachelor’s in chemistry, English, business, anything.
 They sit at the same prerequisite level as the M.Div., not above it.
 They are typically the right credential for someone exploring theology academically without a ministry credential, or for someone preparing for a Ph.D. in religious studies who does not need (or want) the M.Div.’s pastoral-formation component.